daneroo/arctic-team/README.md

 # arctic-team

 - [ ] Rename to cambridge-bay-research , at least in the deployed domain name
-- [ ] move selected place to i't own panel
+- [x] move selected place to i't own panel
-  - [ ] Add a text description to places
+  - [x] Add a text description to places
-  - [ ] Add an edit button for the current place
+  - [x] Add an edit button for the current place
-  - [ ] add new place button to main panel
+  - [x] add new place button to main panel
+- [x] search and order places
 - [ ] select current place from marker
 - [ ] colors from <https://arcticnet.ca/>